Fine & Studio Arts

 |Hispanic or Latino||281|

-Americans aren’t the only ones with an interest in Fine Arts.
+Fine Arts appeals to people across the globe.
 About 17.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea